Advice > Product management

 2.1 Interview process and timeline

-What's the Google strategy and operations interview process and timeline?
+What's the interview process and timeline at Google for strategy and operations?
 The process typically has seven steps outlined below and takes four to eight weeks to complete.
 Note that the process at Google Cloud Platform follows a similar process.

-Now, let's spend some time digging deeper into the interview process
+Now, let's spend some time digging deeper into the interview process.

-2.2 What interviews to expect?
+2.2 What steps to expect

 First, it's important that you understand the different stages of your strategy and operations interview process with Google.
 In most cases, here are the steps you'll go through:

-Resume Screening
+Resume screening

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process—we’ve found that ~90% of candidates don’t make it past this stage.
 So, to get an interview, you'll need your resume to really stand out.

-Phone Screens
+Phone screens

-If Google is really excited about your profile, they might send you to onsite straight away and skip this screening step.
+If Google is really excited about your profile, they might send you to onsite interviews straight away and skip this screening step.

-Onsite Interviews
+Onsite interviews

 Onsite interviews are the real test.
 You'll typically spend a full day at a Google office and do two interviews in the morning, lunch with a BizOps person, and do three interviews in the afternoon.
 Each interview will last 30 to 45 minutes.

 The interviews are very structured.
 Each of your interviewers will evaluate you on four main attributes: general cognitive ability, leadership, role-related knowledge, and Googleyness.
+They will take copious notes and file a detailed report.

-They will take copious notes and then file a detailed report.
 The lunch interview is meant to be your time to ask your questions.
 Google won't be evaluating you during this time, but we recommend that you behave as if they were.

 2.3 What happens behind the scenes?

-If things go well at your onsite interviews, here is what the final steps of the process look like:
+If things go well at your on-site interviews, here is what the final steps of the process look like:

 3. Example Google Strategy and Operations Interview Questions